Do you suffer from the Imposter Syndrome?

 Are you being held back by conventional values, gender stereotypes, toxic envy and attacks?

-THE GIFTED WOMEN
+THE GIFTED WOMaN

 The gifted woman…